 Can I still go to

 university if I do not

 study the EBacc group

 of subjects?

 You do not need to have studied all of these subjects to

-go to university but having your GCSE mix steered

-towards English Baccalaureate

-subjects will help to keep your options open.
+You do not need to have studied and of your go to university but having your GCSE mix steered towards the English Baccalaureate subjects will help to keep your options open.